What is permanent Makeup?

 How long does permanent makeup last?

-• Sun exposure and tanning habits
+• Sun exposure and tanning habits - UV rays accelerate fading

 adult-beautiful-girl-blue-875862.jpg